Pam Reynolds case: Reception

-Reynolds' near-death experience has been put forward as evidence supporting an afterlife by proponents such as cardiologist Michael Sabom in his book Light and Death.
+Reynolds' NDE has been put forward as evidence supporting an afterlife by proponents such as cardiologist Michael Sabom in his book Light and Death.
 According to Sabom, Reynolds' experience occurred during a period in which her brain had completely ceased to function.

-Critics say that the amount of time which Reynolds was "flatlined" is generally misrepresented and suggest that her NDE occurred while under general anaesthesia when the brain was still active, hours before Reynolds underwent hypothermic cardiac arrest.
+Critics say that the amount of time during which Reynolds was "flatlined" is generally misrepresented and suggest that her NDE occurred under general anaesthesia when the brain was still active, hours before Reynolds underwent hypothermic cardiac arrest.

-Anesthesiologist Gerald Woerlee analyzed the case, and concluded that Reynolds' ability to perceive events during her surgery was the result of "anesthesia awareness".
+Anesthesiologist Gerald Woerlee analyzed the case, and concluded that Reynolds' ability to perceive events during her surgery was a result of "anesthesia awareness".

-According to the psychologist Chris French:
+According to the psychologist Chris French, who served as editor in chief of The Skeptic magazine:

 Woerlee, an anesthesiologist with many years of clinical experience, has considered this case in detail and remains unconvinced of the need for a paranormal explanation...
 [He] draws attention to the fact that Reynolds could only give a report of her experience some time after she recovered from the anesthetic as she was still intubated when she regained consciousness.
 This would provide some opportunity for her to associate and elaborate upon the sensations she had experienced during the operation with her existing knowledge and expectations.
 The fact that she described the small pneumatic saw used in the operation also does not impress Woerlee.
 As he points out, the saw sounds like and, to some extent, looks like the pneumatic drills used by dentists.

+In his large study on near-death experiences, Professor Sam Parnia's group, The Human Consciousness Project, in their AWARE-study identified one subject out of 101 cardiac arrest survivors, who "described details related to technical resuscitation equipment".
+None of the patients reported seeing the test design with upward facing images.

 In popular culture

-BBC (Bristol) made a 1 hour documentary about the Pam Reynolds case titled The Day I Died.
+BBC (Bristol) made a 1-hour documentary about the Pam Reynolds case titled The Day I Died.